AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

 > :exclamation: **Sample `gRPC server` and `gRPC client` does not have to be implemented in the same programming language**: As long as the gRPC proto is compatible, they should be able to communicate with each other.

-### Test Integration with AccelByte Cloud
+### Test Integration with AccelByte Gaming Services

-After testing functionality in local development environment, to allow the actual `gRPC client` in AccelByte Cloud demo environment to access `gRPC server` in local development environment without requiring a public IP address, we can use [ngrok](https://ngrok.com/).
+After testing functionality in local development environment, to allow the actual `gRPC client` in AccelByte Gaming Services demo environment to access `gRPC server` in local development environment without requiring a public IP address, we can use [ngrok](https://ngrok.com/).

 1. Make sure `dependency services` and this sample `gRPC server` are up and running.